CyberHoward/TerraAssetManager/README.md

 If you would like to try the bot before running in production, you may want to use the Terra Testnet.
 You can add fake money to your Testnet Wallet using https://faucet.terra.money/.

-We also provide a dry-run option to not execute any transactions and only notify you ([#6](https://github.com/RomainLanz/anchor-borrow-bot/issues/6)).

 ## Tips

 If you want to send any tips, you can send them to `terra17lkkhegetxqua7s7g7k3xr9hxzcpvf8p878cnl`.